bigchaindb/bigchaindb-hyperledger/README.md

 ### ui/

 This is a react based app to access REST API of Hyperledger Fabric chain-code service.
-This UI is for demo usage of the BigchainDB-HyperLedger Fabric oracle.
-The web form in the UI, takes two inputs - a BigchainDB asset ID and a JavaScript function.
-These inputs are passed to a HyperLedger chain-code which internally passes them to the oracle.
-The oracle then queries BigchainDB with the asset ID and executes the callback with asset.data of the queried asset.
-The oracle then sends back the results to this UI using a websocket.
+This UI is for demo usage of the BigchainDB-Hyperledger Fabric oracle.
+The following form first we create a BigchainDB asset by providing passphrase and asset data.
+Once the asset is created, the asset id is passed to a Hyperledger chain-code which internally passes it to the oracle.
+The oracle then queries BigchainDB with the asset id and executes a callback passed by the Hyperledger chain-code.
+The oracle then sends back the results to Hyperledger chain-code.

 ### hyperledger-chainservice/